 Traditional TPRS, as it is typically used in a K-12 foreign language classroom, relies pretty heavily on translation.
 TPRS emphasizes the importance of making sure all of the input that students receive is comprehensible, so most TPRS teachers translate new words into the students’ L1 in order to ensure that students understand exactly what the words mean.
 In ESL classes, however, translation into the students’ L1 is not always possible.
 Sometimes the teacher doesn’t speak the students’ L1, or sometimes the students speak a variety of different languages.

 I once heard a teacher say that ESL teachers can’t use TPRS because TPRS requires translation.
-However, I have found that it is definitely possible make TPRS work without translation.
-We simply introduce word meanings the way we always do in these kinds of classes: by using pictures, gestures, giving definitions using words the students already know, and using examples.
+However, I have found that it is definitely possible to make TPRS work without translation.
+(And even Blaine Ray, the creator of TPRS, doesn’t always use translation.
+Click here to see a video of him teaching English in China without translation.)
+If translation isn’t possible, we simply introduce word meanings the way we always do in these kinds of classes: by using pictures, gestures, giving definitions using words the students already know, and using examples.

 Of course, this does take some additional planning.
 I usually plan ahead of time what words I will introduce in the story and make note of which words the students are likely to be unfamiliar with.
 I plan how I will explain the meanings of these new words, and I try to find pictures that I can show to students to help them understand the meaning.
 I often make a PowerPoint presentation to introduce the new words so I can have the pictures and corresponding words on display together for the students.
 I also do PQA (Personalized Questions and Answers) with the students on each new word as we look at the slides on the PowerPoint.